itSFox/TFM2-Chief-Scout/README.md

 2. Start or load a save.
 3. Click **Chief Scout** in the left-side menu.
 4. Click **Refresh database**.
-5. Use the panel to search, filter, sort, compare scorers, inspect recommendations, and review roster needs.
+5. Use the panel to search, filter, sort, compare scorers, inspect recommendations, review roster needs, and open player profiles.

 ## How to use Chief Scout: HTML Report